Skip to product information

 African

-Ethiopia Yirgacheffe Kebele
+Ethiopia Yirgacheffe Adame Gorbota

-Ethiopia Yirgacheffe Kebele
+Ethiopia Yirgacheffe Adame Gorbota

 If you take it close to the 2nd cracks, it turns from milk chocolate to a bitter dark chocolate coffee, and that isn't really a good thing, although its drinkable.
-But if you make espresso from that roast, you have a fruity and chocolatey bright espresso.
+But you can make espresso from that roast, you have a fruity and chocolatey bright espresso.

 View full details